mayconbeserra/learning-dotnet-IL/README.md

 Boxing is the process of converting a value type to the type object or to any interface type implemented by this value type.
 When the CLR boxes a value type, it wraps the value inside a System.Object and stores it on the managed heap.
 Unboxing extracts the value type from the object.
 In the following example, the integer variable i is boxed and assigned to object o.

+int i = 123;
+object o = (object)i;  // boxing

+o = 123;
+i = (int)o;  // unboxing

 **Why should we care about boxing and unboxing?**

 In relation to simple assignments, boxing and unboxing are computationally expensive processes.
 When a value type is boxed, a new object must be allocated and constructed.
 To a lesser degree, the cast required for unboxing is also expensive computationally.
-For more information, see Performance.

 # References